PeoplesHub Workshop – Connect online as an individual

 Please choose a location with a strong internet connection, where you are able to speak and listen comfortably.
 You’ll need a laptop or desktop computer, and headphones.

 CostPeoplesHub is committed to making trainings accessible, regardless of ability to pay.
 Our Workshop Trainers are some of the most experienced trainers and organizers who, like you, are working hard for change in their communities.
 In order to offer trainers fair compensation, the real cost of a PH workshop is $40/person.
-Please pay what you can afford on a scale of $40-100, and if you can, please “pay it forward” to support others to attend.
+Please pay what you can afford starting at $120 for the full 8-hour series.
 Thanks for your support!
 We are committed to making these trainings accessible to all.
-If cost is a barrier, please email email@example.com to request a scholarship.
+If cost is a barrier, please email firstname.lastname@example.org to request a scholarship.

 Ebony Noelle Golden is an artist, scholar, and culture strategist from Houston, Texas, now living and working in New York City.
 As an artist, she stages site-specific rituals and live art performances that profoundly explore the complexities of freedom in the time of now.
 She lectures on contemporary black feminist, womanist, and experimental theatre of the African diaspora at The New School.